NOTICE OF HEALTH CARE PRIVACY PRACTICES

 - Health-Related Benefits and Services and Reminders.
 We may contact you to provide appointment reminders.
 You may contact our Privacy Officer to request that these communications not be made.

 - Fundraising Activities.
 We may use your demographic information and the dates that you received treatment, as necessary, in order to contact you as part of a fundraising effort.
 You may contact our Privacy Officer to request that these materials not be sent to you.

 - Facility Directory.
-We may include information about you in the Francis Parker directory while you are a resident.
-This information may include your name, location in Francis Parker, your general condition that does not communicate specific medical information about you and your religion.
+We may include information about you in the Parker Health Group directory while you are a resident.
+This information may include your name, location in Parker, your general condition that does not communicate specific medical information about you and your religion.
 The directory information, except for your religion, may be disclosed to people who ask for you by name.
 Your religion may be given to a member of the clergy, such as a priest or rabbi, even if they don’t ask for you by name.
-This enables your family, friends and clergy to visit you in Francis Parker and generally know how you are doing.
+This enables your family, friends and clergy to visit you in Parker and generally know how you are doing.